ouseful-demos/ou-tm351-jupyterlite/README.md

 See an interactive HTML book of materials here: https://ouseful-course-containers.github.io/ou-tm112-notebooks/ See a non-executable, non-interactive, static (read-only) HTML preview of the materials here: https://ouseful-course-containers.github.io/ou-tm112-notebooks/pre-run

+## Localization Package

+The `localization` package has been rebuilt and pushed to PyPi as `localization-patched`.
+It will run in the `pyodide` kernel, but does not currently run in Xeus-Python due to a missing `shapely` related dependency.

+The `localization-patched` package is built from the package source in this repo.